andresriancho/django-rest-framework-timing/README.md

 Minimalistic Django REST framework to test timing attacks, heavily based on [Django REST framework quick start tutorial](http://www.django-rest-framework.org/tutorial/quickstart/).

+This repository is a test tool for [pico](https://github.com/andresriancho/pico), a tool to automate the identification and exploitation of timing attacks.

 # Installation

 ```bash